-But can you actually reverse heart disease, not just slow it down?
-The answer to that question is much more controversial.
-Here are two expert's views.
+But can you actually reverse it, not just slow it down?

 Yes, You Can!

-Dean Ornish, MD, founder and president of the Preventive Medicine Research Institute and clinical professor of medicine at the University of California, San Francisco, says that you absolutely can reverse at least some of the damage of even severe heart disease.
-Indeed, one of his six best-selling books is titled Dr. Dean Ornish's Program for Reversing Heart Disease.
+Dean Ornish, MD, founder and president of the Preventive Medicine Research Institute, has written six best-selling books, including Dr. Dean Ornish's Program for Reversing Heart Disease.

-In his 2007 book The Spectrum, Ornish describes patients waiting to undergo a heart transplant -- those with the worst possible damage -- who enrolled in his program while on the transplant list.
-Some of them, he says, improved so much that they no longer needed a transplant.
+In his book The Spectrum, Ornish describes patients waiting to undergo a heart transplant -- those with the worst possible damage -- who enrolled in his program while on a transplant list.
+Some of them, he says, improved so much, they no longer needed a transplant.

 “Just making moderate changes in your diet may be enough to prevent heart disease, but it won’t be enough to reverse it,” Ornish says.